biowaffeln/puppy-webshop/README.md

 A WebDevSpecial Project.
 Created with ❤️ by Max, Alex, Niklas and Mark

 ## installation instructions
-To start the backend on the webspec71 server, run the start.sh script
+To start the backend on the webspec71 server (if it's not running), run the /start.sh script

 ### User Credentials for webspec71: